 For best flavour use a real lemon.
 I’ve increased the amount of lemon juice and olive oil from the original recipe and added some lemon zest for a hit of added freshness.
 To get the most juice from a lemon, make sure it’s room temperature and roll it around, pressing with your hand before squeezing.

-Blanching the asparagus then plunging them in ice water before adding the chopped spears to the salad ensures it keeps a fresh green colour and flavour.
+Blanching the asparagus then plunging them in ice water before adding the chopped spears to the salad ensures it keeps a fresh green colour and flavour without losing the crunchy consistency.
+It only takes a minute but makes a huge difference.
 Make sure to snap off the woody ends and cut the spears into similar sizes as the pasta you’re using.

 I like to sauté the bacon in a pan instead of baking it like the recipe says, simply so you can keep a close eye on it and remove it as soon as it’s browned but not too crispy.
 Drain it well on paper towel before adding it to the salad.